jrhorn424/dotfiles/README.md

 Dotfiles v2.0
 =============
 [Homeshick](https://github.com/andsens/homeshick) compatible dotfiles.
-This castle should be used to hold minimal setup to make you feel at home on a remote box, not a full configuration for a new personal computer.
+This castle should be used to hold what makes you feel at home on a new personal computer.
+For a more minimal setup, see the `minimal` branch.

 New boxes can be bootsrapped with a simple [script](https://gist.github.com/andsens/2913223) to pull down only the castles